List of Gate characters: Main characters

 A 961-year-old demigoddess and the Apostle of the god Emroy.
 She's usually dressed in her formal apostle wear, which strongly resembles Gothic Lolita fashion.
 Rory's status as a demigoddess entails that she cannot die and can recover from any wound; upon her 1,000th birthday, she will ascend and become a full goddess.
 She's superhumanly strong, which allows her to wield her extremely heavy signature halberd with ease, and very fast and agile, with centuries of combat experience.
 Her presence and status as an Apostle are also a great help to Itami's group in establishing social relations within the Special Region.
 Her only major weakness is her fear of going underground, due to her dislike for Hardy, the Special Region's goddess of the underworld who desires Rory as her bride.
-After meeting Itami, she takes a particular interest in him because of his sincerity, and owing to this affection, she later elects to become the Goddess of Love upon her ascension.
+She originally joined up with the JSDF to infiltrate them and destroy the Gate, but after meeting Itami, she takes a particular interest in him because of his sincerity and, owing to this affection, later opts to become the Goddess of Love upon her ascension.